BaguetteBoiTuna/NTPU/2024-09-26-cib_w3_homework_dante.md

 ## Share with us one rule (formal or informal both fine) or more in writing that you think others may not know

+### Parallel Structure

+Parallel structure ensures that elements in a sentence that are alike in function are presented in a consistent way.
+When listing items or ideas, it's important to maintain the same grammatical form for clarity and flow.
+For example, in a list verbs should all be in the same tense and format.

+- **Incorrect**: I like swimming, to run and reading books.
+- **Correct**: I like swimming, running and reading books.

+Parallel structure helps maintain readability and professionalism in writing, making it easier for the reader to follow your ideas.

 ## Share with us any international etiquette or country specific etiquette you have known or found

 ### French Etiquette